msaitz/docker-images/terraform/README.md

 ## Registry

-This docker image is publised to a private Github container registry at `ghcr.io/msaitz/terraform:tag`
+This docker image is publised to a public Github container registry at `ghcr.io/msaitz/terraform:tag`